Socially Aware Bias Measurements for Hindi Language Representations: Introduction

 \section{Introduction}

-Language models and representations \cite{pennington2014glove, bojanowski2017enriching, devlin2018bert} are commonly used across the world to aid in a variety of daily applications including machine translation \cite{kunchukuttan2017iit}, information retrieval \cite{rao2018eventxtract}, chatbots \cite{Bhagwat2019ReviewOC}, sentiment classification \cite{kumar2019bhaav} and more.
-A large body of work is thus focused on building robust language representations for different languages, including those which have low resources available.

-Recent work have demonstrated how these representations capture and propagate societal biases such as gender~\cite{bolukbasi2016man}, race~\cite{caliskan2017semantics}, and nationality~\cite{dev2019attenuating} related.
-It is important to note that languages reflect the culture and history of regions they are used popularly in, and as we switch between languages, the notion of bias, the types of societal biases and what is considered as discrimination or fair also change accordingly.
-This key difference however is not reflected in the effort made towards detecting, identifying and mitigating biases in language representations, with majority of efforts predominantly in English language and in the context of Western society~\cite{bolukbasi2016man,nangia-etal-2020-crows}.
-Some recent work tackle the challenges of societal biases in language representations coming from various cultures and languages such as Arabic, French, Spanish and German~\cite{lauscher-etal-2020-araweat,chavez-mulsa-spanakis-2020-evaluating,kurpicz2020cultural,zhou-etal-2019-examining}. \citet{ghosh2021detecting} and \citet{Sambasivan2020NonportabilityOA} explore biases and algorithmic fairness concerning non-western contexts in machine learning and ~\citet{10.1145/3377713.3377792} investigate gender bias in Hindi language representations.
-However, it is unclear still if Hindi language captures many other biases that are unique to the Indian society, and have potential to cause great harm, such as caste and religion related biases.
+Language models and representations \cite{pennington2014glove, bojanowski2017enriching, devlin-etal-2019-bert} are commonly used across the world in a variety of applications including machine translation \cite{kunchukuttan2017iit}, information retrieval \cite{rao2018eventxtract}, chatbots \cite{Bhagwat2019ReviewOC}, sentiment classification \cite{kumar2019bhaav} and more.
+However, it is also known that these representations capture and propagate societal biases including gender~\cite{NIPS2016_a486cd07}, race~\cite{caliskan2017semantics,manzini-etal-2019-black}, and nationality~\cite{dev2019attenuating} related stereotypes.
+This bias is present across representations for different languages.
+Each language reflects the culture and history of regions they are used popularly in, and as we go from one language to another, the notion of bias, and the types of societal biases change accordingly.
+This key difference however, is not reflected in the effort made towards detecting, identifying, and mitigating biases in language representations, with the majority of efforts predominantly in English language and in the context of Western society~\cite{NIPS2016_a486cd07,nangia-etal-2020-crows}.
+Some recent work tackle the challenges of societal biases in language representations coming from various cultures and languages such as Arabic, French, Spanish, Chinese, and German~\cite{lauscher-etal-2020-araweat,chavez-mulsa-spanakis-2020-evaluating,kurpicz2020cultural,zhou-etal-2019-examining,zhao-etal-2020-gender,liang-etal-2020-monolingual}.
+Additionally, \citet{ghosh2021detecting} and \citet{Sambasivan2020NonportabilityOA} explore biases and algorithmic fairness concerning non-western contexts in machine learning and ~\citet{10.1145/3377713.3377792} focus on fairness in language technologies for Indic society by investigating binary gender associated bias in Hindi language representations.
+However, it is unclear if the representations capture other biases that are \emph{distinct} to the Indian society and can cause harm, such as caste and religion related biases.